danleh/wasabi/instrumentation-design/design.md

 - fast, but still high-level

 MP: Can't we compile JS to WASM?
-Any language that compiles to WASM seems fine.
+Any language that compiles to WASM seems fine. -> unfortunately not, several JS features cannot be translated, e.g., DOM, GC, threading, dynamic features like objects

 ### Other